oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

         return Blocks[0];
     }
 }

+public class BlogPost
+{
+    public readonly ContentBlocks Content;
+    public readonly bool AddHeadline;
+    public readonly string Category;

+    public string GetHeadLine()
+    {
+        return Content.GetHeadLine();
+    }
+}

 {% endhighlight %}

-We have also encapsulate the string[] Blocks property now that we don't need it in the outside world.
+This code smells a bit but hopefully Object Calisthenics will solve the problem with some of the next rules.
 Going back to the problem now we can fix it:

 {% highlight c# %}
-post.Content.GetHeadLine()
+post.GetHeadLine()
 {% endhighlight %}